AlaSQL/alasql/README.md

 ### Known Bugs

-1. Dates sorting and comparing
+1. Dates comparing (sorting now is ok)
 2. Semicolon with multiple statements
 3. ORDER BY clause on three or more UNIONS
 4. AVG() does not work